websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/using-fragment-comments.md

 To use Fragment Comments, follow these steps:

-1. Navigate to the Asset that contains the fragment you would like to add comment on.
+1. Navigate to the Asset that contains the fragment you would like to comment on.

 1. Click the *Edit* icon (![Click on the Edit icon at the top.](../../../images/icon-edit-pencil.png)) at the top of the page.